 Hipsterism is not a movement or a genre; it’s a symptom that culture is dead.

 Culture began to die towards the end of the 1980s.
 By the year 2000 there were no more new genres and hardly anything of originality or interest in pop form.
-This is largely because genre is a result of, and culture in this sense is more or less a synonym of, what Father Eno calls ‘Scenius’, or collective genius, which — long ruled out in most parts of the world by enclosure, colonialism and the corporate racket — was extinguished in the privileged west during the 90s.
+It is impossible to measure quality, but side effects (as it were) of quality in, for example, music — subtlety, range, intricacy and so on — have been demonstrably declining for fifty years.
+This is largely because quality-in-genre is a result of (and culture in this sense is more or less a synonym of) what Father Eno calls ‘Scenius’, or collective genius, which — long ruled out in most parts of the world by enclosure, colonialism and the corporate racket — was extinguished in the privileged west during the 90s.
 In the 60s, 70s and 80s it was possible for people (mostly, but not exclusively, working class people) to congregate in places like New York, Kingston, London and Berlin and to live together, and make music and art together, in a way they cannot today.

 The usual response to this kind of reasoning is ‘you’re just getting old Darren!
 People in their forties have always complained that “music isn’t what it used to be”’, which is true enough, they have, just as middle-aged men have always complained that the youth these days have no respect.
 But apart from the fact that some middle-aged men, like John Peel*, don’t lose touch, and apart from the fact that there are some great individual artistic creations around (although pushed well into the margins), and apart from the fact that I grew up in the 1990s (by which time, I’m saying, culture was already dead) and apart from the fact that the youth these days have far too much respect… well, apart from all that… it’s a matter of taste, innit?
 You can’t prove such things, thank God — if you could you’d have businessmen writing decent love songs.
 If it’s not true for you that, for example, the independent movies of pre-Star Wars Hollywood were vastly superior to those of the blockbuster era that followed, if it’s not true for you that Benedict Cucumberbatch, Tom Hiddleston and Eddie Redmayne are not actors but impersonators, if it’s not true for you that nobody makes outstanding film soundtracks anymore, if it’s not true for you that literature is dead**, if it’s not true for you that, with a handful of scattered exceptions, today’s music scene is devoid of timeless quality and if it’s not true for you that, as a whole, artistic and cultural output, since 2000, has been tasteless, formless, pap… well, God help you, but no discussion is likely to bring us closer to agreement.

 Getting back to Hipsters though.
 They’re the best evidence that culture has died.
 The only identifiable youth movement around now is made up of individuals who consciously identify with the music, fashion and literature of the 40s, 50s, 60s, 70s and 80s.
 Isn’t that weird?
 Isn’t it awful?
 Nothing of the like has been seen before.
 Certainly there have always been—from the Roman empire, maybe before, up to the Pre-Raphaelites—cultural movements that looked backwards for inspiration, but they took the past and transformed it into something of and for the present.
 Didn’t they?
-I dunno; I’m just not convinced that gourmet biscuit bars, tapered slacks and Grizzly Bear quite count as culture.
+I dunno; I’m just not convinced that gourmet biscuit bars, tapered slacks and Grizzly Bear — much less the ‘ministry of nostalgia’ that makes up the ideological wing of Hipsterism — quite count as culture.